 - Swimming in the river

-What is one of the fondest Filipino childhood memories that most Pinoys have?
+What is one of the fondest childhood memories Filipino most have?
 It is jumping into the clear waters of the batis or the river on a hot summer day.
 There is nothing like floating in an ice-cold stream and running home completely soaked just in time for merienda or afternoon snacks.

 Here is an insider tip to swimming in the river – banana tree trunks float!
 Ditch the float tubes; banana tree trunks are the way to go.

 For a similar content of this type, please listen to Barok and Takya Bisaya Podcast Episode: Remembering Childhood Memories or download your favorite podcasts apps like Podbean, Google Podcasts, Apple Podcasts, and Spotify to hear this episode.
 You could also see Barok and Takya Youtube Channel BISAYA PODCAST for more of their content.
-Daghan Salamat Bayan!
+Daghan Salamat Bayan for listening to Barok and Takya Bisaya Podcast – the best Filipino podcast in Cebuano language!